TimzAjes16/MeshFlow/QUICKSTART.md

 **Canvas looks empty?**
 - Create your first workspace from the dashboard
+- You'll see an onboarding message - click "Got it" to dismiss
-- Double-click on the canvas to create a node
+- **Double-click** anywhere on the canvas to open the FloatingToolbar
-- Click "New Node" button in the top bar
+- Select a node type (Text, Note, Link, Image, Box, or Circle)
+- Or press **Ctrl/Cmd+N** to show the toolbar
+- The empty state will automatically dismiss when you create your first node

 **Search not finding nodes?**
 - Make sure nodes have content (title or text)